taboola/samplex/README.md

 df.filter("salary < 10000").write().parquet("fs://path/to/your/sub-set2");
 ...
 ```
+In Spark, every write action would trigger the entire DAG for that action,
-Usually such operations will require from Spark to scan the data number of times as number of save actions.
+so it will require Spark to scan the whole data several times as a number of write actions.
-Yes, when you have your input dataframe saved in ordered or/and bucketed format it may perform faster,
-but you can't predict by which filter users of the data will filter this data tomorrow.

-Additionally, it is possible to cache the data to Spark storage to perform further operations quicker,
-but let's not forget we are dealing with huge amounts of data and this will be a costly operation by itself.
+Cache may help when the input data is small comparing to executor memory and disk resources.

+In addition, each subset produced, might benefit from predicate push-downs and other storage optimizations
+to avoid reading the entire data, but with many filters, and over very complex schema, we can’t really store the full data optimized for every read path,
+without keeping different projections of the full data.

 ## Usage